brettdh/libcmm/README.txt

-Note: this API description is current as of:
+Note: this API description was last updated on 2009-07-15.

-$Date$

 -------------